ISA-tools/Risa/README.md

 ## Development

-If you have feature requests or find any issues when using the tracker, please let us know through the issues tracker at [https://github.com/ISA-tools/Risa/issues].
+If you have feature requests or find any issues when using Risa, please let us know through the issues tracker at [https://github.com/ISA-tools/Risa/issues].

 ### Contributing